GoraNetwork/doc/developing_evm.rst

   }`` one would specify: ``jsonpath:$.score``.
 Gora supports a number of value extraction options which will be explained in detail below.
 Special Gora sources will be described separately.

-Destination specification
-  Contains the name of the method in customer's smart contract to be called with the oracle return value.
-Gora returns oracle value by calling the same customer's smart contract that that requested it.

 **Return value** of the `request` method is a unique identifier for the created request.
 It is necessary to map returned oracle values to requests